mozilla/wiki.mozilla.org/README.md

 ```

 ## Extensions
-We are installing extensions in three separate ways
+We are installing extensions in three separate ways.
 ### The Subversion model
 A few (two) extensions are available through Subversion only.
 These extensions are included fully.
 To update them you need to navigate into the extension's folder and issue an `svn up`.
 Then simply follow your usual procedure for committing upstream.
 ### The git submodule model